lakeslux/Google-PlayStore-Analytics/README.md

 # Google-PlayStore-Analytics
-An analysis on app downloads from the Google PlayStore
+An analysis on apps download from the Google PlayStore